MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 | On Prem 2016 | 5000 | Yes* | Yes | No | Available**
 | On Prem 2019 | 5000 | Yes* | Yes | Available | Available**

-\* **Someone with Central Admin access is needed to change this.
+\* *Someone with Central Admin access is needed to change this.
 And when you ask them to, you'll be given reasons why it's a bad idea.
 That's their role - keep the databases performant and sites up and running.
-The smart play is to ask them to change the limit for a very short amount time so you can fix your List/Library, and then return to the default threshold limit*.
+The smart play is to ask them to increase the limit for a very short amount time so you can fix your List/Library, and then return to the default threshold limit*.

- \** *Your admins can schedule a time when the threshold is lifted - generally after hours.
+ \** *Your admins can schedule a time when the threshold is lifted on a schedule- generally after hours.
 Doing this during business hours will frustrate your users by created a mixed experience.*

+The most fundamental difference is that Modern will, over time, get new feature improvements to improve the experience of over-threshold Lists/Libraries.
+Classic will stay the same.

 ## Should I build this probably-large List/Library into multiple Lists/Libraries?

-You can, and that's an option to consider, especially if you can mix in Content Types and Site Columns for data consistency.
+You can, and that's an option to consider, especially if you can work in Content Types and Site Columns for data consistency.

+>**Lookup Columns and Calculated Columns**
+>If your List or Library has Calculated columns (which can't be indexed) or Lookup Columns, you may want to consider the multiple List/Library route.
+A List will struggle to reference a data in a Lookup column when the number of rows is over the threshold.

-If it's a Document Library, consider using the [SharePoint Content Organizer](https://support.office.com/en-us/article/Configure-the-Content-Organizer-to-route-documents-B0875658-69BC-4F48-ADDB-E3C5F01F2D9A) to route your documents (based on a condition) to different libraries.
+If it's a Document Library, consider using the [SharePoint Content Organizer](https://support.office.com/en-us/article/Configure-the-Content-Organizer-to-route-documents-B0875658-69BC-4F48-ADDB-E3C5F01F2D9A) to route your documents (based on a condition) to different libraries with the same metadata.

 But is that what your customers *want* from a user experience perspective?
-Does it feel like having to update multiple spreadsheets?
+Does it feel similar to having to update multiple spreadsheets?
 What if they want to do reporting on this data, and they have to deal with multiple Lists?
-> **Spoiler**
->  When you implement this multiple-list-same-columns solution, one of your users will absolutely break the threshold in one of the lists.
-So then you'll have to break that list into two more.
-And so on.
+This scenario shouldn't be your first choice if you can avoid it.